 Hindsight (Friday): The hindsight plenary session is an opportunity to look back to share successes and reflect on lessons learned.
 Hindsight allows us to reveal origins, but also to deeply understand the present.
 Featured speakers are Simone Browne, Tara McPherson, and Timothy Murray.
 The moderator is TBA.

 Insight (Friday): The insight plenary session helps us understand how what we do now will manifest tomorrow.
 Insight focuses on problems and possibilities that are emerging in the present.
 Featured speakers are Jodi Byrd, Julian C. Chambliss, and Marisa Parham.
-The moderator is TBA.
+The moderator is Cathy N. Davidson.

 Participatory Art event (Friday): To help us turn toward the future, Friday evening will feature a participatory art event.
 The featured artist is TBA.

 Foresight I: HASTAC Scholars (Saturday): The first of two foresight plenary sessions will feature voices of regional HASTAC Scholars.
 This session will be moderated by Adashima Oyo.
-A call for applications, separate from the conference CFP, will be distributed in March.
+A call for applications, separate from the conference CFP, will be distributed in April.
 Featured speakers are TBA.

 Foresight II: The Future of Graduate Education (Saturday): The second foresight plenary session focuses on the future that is already with us and the role of graduate education in addressing that future.
 Featured speakers are Anne Cong-huyen, Julie Thompson Klein, and Katina Rogers.
 This session will be moderated by Jacqueline Wernimont.

 Here to Next (Saturday): The here to next plenary session considers what insights we might glean regarding the practices and projects that will support the futures we want to inhabit and what we need to commit to the effort.
 Featured speakers are Gabriela Baeza Ventura, Moya Bailey, and Rayvon Fouché.
 This session will be moderated by Anne Balsamo.